2009–10 Stockport County F.C. season

-The 2009–10 season is Stockport County's 128th season in football, and the second in England's third tier of football since gaining promotion via the League Two Play Offs in 2008.
-Stockport completed the whole season in Administration.
-This season ran from 8 August 2009 to 8 May 2010.
+The 2009–10 season is Stockport County's 128th season in football, and their second in League One since gaining promotion via the League Two play-offs in 2008.
+Stockport completed the whole season in administration.
+This season ran from 1 July 2009 to 30 June 2010.

-Gary Ablett was named manager of Stockport for the whole of the season after his Predecessor Jim Gannon was made redundant in the summer of 2009.
+Gary Ablett was named manager for the whole season after his predecessor Jim Gannon was made redundant in May 2009.

 Background

 This is a list of the significant events to occur at the club during the 2009–10 season, presented in chronological order.
 This list does not include transfers, which are listed in the transfers section below, or match results, which are in the results section.

 After ending the 2008–09 season in 18th position with 50 points (60 points without the ten-point deduction), Stockport County were placed into administration following a battle to repay creditors.
 A creditor of the club wrote a petition to repay a loan of around £300,000 to him.
 The club has also struggled to repay a tax debt of £250,000 to Her Majesty's Revenue and Customs.

 On 17 June the Administrators agreed terms with the Melrose Consortium for the sale of Stockport County.